-From January - March each year Fabrica makes its space available to artists to test new ground in their practice, opening up the possibility to use the space in imaginative ways and experiment with new ways of working.
-It is an opportunity for artists to make new work, layout or document work or try something out for a small invited or focussed audience.
+It is an opportunity for artists to make new work, lay out or document work or try something out for a small focused audience.
 As well as our space we bring our curatorial, audience development and marketing expertise to your project as you develop it.
-Making Space gives an artist only 4-5 days in the gallery, but the lead up to it often involves conversations with a range of staff over many months, which feed into what an artist may choose to present, which audiences they will invite and how they will engage with that audience in the space around their presentation.
+Making Space gives an artist 4 days in the gallery, but the lead up to it often involves conversations with a range of staff over many months, which feed into what an artist may choose to present, which audiences they will invite and how they will engage with that audience in the space around their presentation.

 Fabrica will acknowledge each proposal by return email.
 Proposals are usually reviewed every 8 weeks and artists will be contacted as soon as possible after this to confirm if Fabrica would like to take their proposal further.